fastai/docker-containers/README.md

 # Docker Containers

 This repository builds various docker images relevant to projects in [fastai](https://github.com/fastai/) on a recurring schedule [defined in this repo's workflow files](.github/workflows/).

-Some familiarity with Docker is assumed.
+# Intended Audience

+These Docker containers are useful for production, testing and online services or to facilitate usecases that require reproduceability and portability.
+Some familiarity with Docker is assumed before using these containers.
 For a gentle introduction to Docker, see [this blog post](https://towardsdatascience.com/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5).

+**For students taking the fast.ai courses, or for prototyping and development, fast.ai recommends using [Anaconda](https://www.anaconda.com/) in your home directory, instead of these containers.** Please consult the appropriate repository for installation instructions.

 # Prerequisites